HunterGerlach/evals/README.md

 - Ollama/Ramalama
 - Download models (e.g. ollama pull llama2, ollama pull granite3.2)

+> [!NOTE]
+> If you have already pulled a model using Ollama (e.g. granite3.2:2b or granite3.2:8b), Promptfoo may try to use another model and will fail to start (i.e. tests will fail and no output will be visible).
+To fix this you must either delete your local model or update the promptconfig to match the model you have already pulled.

 ## Chapter 1 - Simple Evals

 1. Install Promptfoo: https://www.promptfoo.dev/docs/installation/